kissato70/national-flag-icons/README.md

-# National Flag icons for React
+# National flag icons for React
 This component will return a flag icon, depending on the iso-2 country code given as a property.

 ## __Usage__